Christopher Wren: Scientific career

 Another topic to which Wren contributed was optics.
 He published a description of an engine to create perspective drawings and he discussed the grinding of conical lenses and mirrors.
 Out of this work came another of Wren's important mathematical results, namely that the hyperboloid of revolution is a ruled surface.
 These results were published in 1669.
 In subsequent years, Wren continued with his work with the Royal Society, although after the 1680s his scientific interests seem to have waned: no doubt his architectural and official duties absorbed more time.

 It was a problem posed by Wren that serves as an ultimate source to the conception of Newton's Principia Mathematica Philosophiae Naturalis.
 Robert Hooke had theorised that planets, moving in vacuo, describe orbits around the Sun because of a rectilinear inertial motion by the tangent and an accelerated motion towards the Sun.
 Wren's challenge to Halley and Hooke, for the reward of a book worth thirty shillings, was to provide, within the context of Hooke's hypothesis, a mathematical theory linking Kepler's laws with a specific force law.
 Halley took the problem to Newton for advice, prompting the latter to write a nine-page answer, De motu corporum in gyrum, which was later to be expanded into the Principia.

 Mentioned above are only a few of Wren's scientific works.
 He also studied other areas, ranging from agriculture, ballistics, water and freezing, light and refraction, to name only a few.
-Thomas Birch's History of the Royal Society (1756–57) is one of the most important sources of our knowledge not only of the origins of the Society, but also the day-to-day running of the Society.
+Thomas Birch's History of the Royal Society (1756–57) is one of the most important sources of our knowledge not only of the Society's origins, but also its day-to-day running.
 It is in these records that most of Wren's known scientific works are recorded.